tmastersmart/gmrs_live/README.md

 you can now add it to cron

-//crontab -e add the following for time on the hr between 6am and 11pm
+crontab -e add the following for time on the hr between 6am and 11pm

-// at 30 mins on the hr to prevent overrun with time.
+at 30 mins on the hr to prevent overrun with time.

-// 30 7-23 * * * php /etc/asterisk/local/temp.php >> /dev/null
+30 7-23 * * * php /etc/asterisk/local/temp.php >> /dev/null

 weather_pws.php